 When designing your mailing for print, it is important to keep in mind what the post office requires.
 Not having the proper size mailing can delay or block your mailing from being shipped.
 USPS has specific dimensions for different postal categories.
 Here are some of the requirements and dimensions for mailings to be accepted as first class.
 Remember that length is considered to be the dimension parallel with the address and height is the dimension perpendicular to the address.

-There are differences between First Class and Standard mail and it is important to know which option to use for your mailing.
+There are differences between First Class and Standard mail, and it is essential to know which option to use for your mailing.
 This usually depends on how fast you need something shipped, and if you will need the undelivered mailings returned to you.

 Standard and First Class Post Card Requirements

 - Length: 5.5 inch minimum to 6 inch maximum (5 inch minimum for standard mail)